Xert Full Glossary with Description

 See Intensity Ratio

-Training polarization, also known as polarized training, is a training methodology commonly used in endurance sports like running, cycling, swimming, and rowing.
-This approach emphasizes a clear division between low-intensity and high-intensity training sessions, while minimizing training in the moderate intensity zone.
-The goal of training polarization is to optimize performance gains and enhance overall fitness while reducing the risk of overtraining and burnout.
+Training polarization, or polarized training, is a methodology commonly used in endurance sports such as cycling, running, swimming, and rowing.
+This approach emphasizes a clear distinction between low-intensity and high-intensity training sessions, while minimizing time spent in the moderate intensity zone.
+The aim is to optimize performance gains, enhance fitness, and reduce the risk of overtraining and burnout.

-The concept behind polarized training is based on the idea that high-intensity efforts provide a strong stimulus for physiological adaptations, such as increased aerobic and anaerobic capacities, while low-intensity sessions support recovery and endurance development.
-By focusing on distinct intensity zones, athletes aim to avoid spending too much time in the “gray area” of moderate intensity, which can lead to fatigue and overtraining without providing maximal benefits.
+The idea behind polarized training is that high-intensity efforts provide a strong stimulus for physiological adaptations, such as improved aerobic and anaerobic capacities.
+Meanwhile, low-intensity sessions support recovery and endurance.
+By focusing on these distinct intensity zones, athletes avoid the “gray area” of moderate intensity, which can lead to fatigue and overtraining without delivering maximal benefits.

-You can adjust your Polarization Level from the Goals & Settings menu, shown above.
-Simply drag the slider to the left or right to decrease or increase your target training polarization.
-The polarization range goes from 1:1 (e.g. high-intensity ride recommended every other day) up to 5:1 (e.g. high intensity recommended 1 out of every 6 days).
+You can adjust your Polarization Level from the Profile Settings page under the ‘General‘ tab.
+Simply drag the slider left or right to decrease or increase your target training polarization.
+The range goes from 1:1 (e.g., high-intensity workouts every other day) to 5:1 (e.g., high-intensity workouts once every six days).

-• Increasing polarity will result in harder workouts on a less frequent basis
+- Higher polarization (4:1 or 5:1) results in harder workouts on a less frequent basis.

 Synonymous with Power-Duration Chart and Power-Duration Curve (PDC), this describes the relationship between how long an athlete can sustain a given power with a few assumptions: